Jamal Mayers: Playing career

-On June 24, 2013, Mayers won the Stanley Cup as a member of the Chicago Blackhawks when they defeated the Boston Bruins in Game 6 of the 2013 Stanley Cup Finals.
+On June 24, 2013, Mayers won the Stanley Cup as a member of the Chicago Blackhawks when they defeated the Boston Bruins in game six of the 2013 Stanley Cup Final.
 This was Mayers' first Stanley Cup win in his 15 seasons in the NHL.
 Him being the oldest player on the team and his wait to hoist the trophy was recognized by his teammates, as he was the third person to hoist it, after captain Jonathan Toews and Michal Handzus.
 Despite him not playing in the 2013 playoffs and playing in 19 games in the 48 game lockout-shortened regular season (four games short from the 23 game requirement for the abbreviated season), the Blackhawks were successful in petitioning to have Mayers' name engraved on the Stanley Cup.

 On December 13, 2013, Mayers officially announced his retirement from the NHL.

 International play

 Mayers was a member of the Canadian 2007 IIHF World Championship team that won gold in a 4–2 win against Finland in Moscow.
 He was also a member of the Canadian 2008 IIHF World Championship team, helping Canada take home the silver medal.